An exploration of the black hole entropy in Gauss-Bonnet gravity via the Weyl tensor: Abstract

 \section{Abstract}

 Penrose suggested that issues with the origin of the second law of thermodynamics and the remarkable homogeneous and isotropic nature of the universe on large scales can be resolved with a concept of an entropy for gravitational fields captured by the Weyl curvature tensor.
 This has led to various proposals for an entropy density for gravity constructed from the Weyl tensor.
-In this paper, we investigate one such proposal by using it to calculate the entropy of a black hole in Gauss-Bonnet gravity and compare it to the Bekeinstein-Hawking entropy of a black hole.
+Most work investigating such entropy densities have been restricted to general relativity and little work has been done to them in modified theories of gravity.
+To remedy this, we investigate the simplest proposal for an entropy density in 5-dimensional Gauss-Bonnet gravity.